Age: 62

-Kim Delaney (born November 29, 1961) is an American actress known for her starring role as Detective Diane Russell on the ABC drama television series NYPD Blue, for which she won an Emmy Award.[1][2][3]
-Early in her career, she played the role of Jenny Gardner in the ABC daytime television drama All My Children.[4]
-She later had leading roles in the short lived TV drama Philly, part of the first season of CSI: Miami, and the first six seasons of Army Wives.
+Kim Delaney (born November 29, 1961) is an American actress known for her starring role as Detective Diane Russell on the ABC drama television series NYPD Blue, for which she has won an Emmy Award.
+Early in her career, she played the role of Jenny Gardner in the ABC daytime television drama All My Children.
+She later had leading roles in the TV dramas Philly, CSI: Miami and on the Lifetime television drama Army Wives.

 After leaving the show, Delaney began acting in feature films.
 In 1985, she appeared with Emilio Estevez in That Was Then...
 This Is Now, a film version of the S. E. Hinton novel of the same name.
 In 1986, she played a young nun in the military action movie The Delta Force, starring Chuck Norris.
 In 1987, Delaney was cast as Amanda Jones in Some Kind of Wonderful opposite Peter Gallagher, but new director Howard Deutch recast both roles with Lea Thompson and Craig Sheffer before filming.
 Also in 1987, she appeared both as Jessie in Christmas Comes to Willow Creek, and as associate attorney Leslie Kleinberg during the 2nd season of L.A.
 Law.
 In 1988, Delaney starred in the thriller The Drifter.
 In 1994, she appeared in the film The Force.

-In 2002, Delaney was the female lead on the new CBS drama series CSI: Miami, a spin-off of sorts from the hit CSI: Crime Scene Investigation.[11]
-She was written off the series after just 10 episodes; Entertainment Weekly suggested that it had been due to a lack of chemistry between Delaney and star David Caruso.[12]
+CBS then courted Delaney to take on the female lead on its new drama television series CSI: Miami, a spin-off of sorts from the hit CSI: Crime Scene Investigation.
+She was written off the series during the first season after just ten episodes; Entertainment Weekly suggested that it had been due to a lack of chemistry between Delaney and star David Caruso.

 Delaney played the main role of Claudia Joy Holden on the Lifetime Television series Army Wives.
-In November 2012, a few weeks after the end of season six, it was announced that Delaney would not be returning for the show's seventh season, with a short storyline that her character had died.[13]
+In November 2012, it was announced that Delaney would not be returning for the show's seventh season, as her character was killed off.

 Delaney has been married twice.
 Her first marriage to actor Charles Grant lasted from 1984 to 1988.
 Her second marriage was to actor Joseph Cortese.
 They married in 1989 and divorced in 1994.
-Delaney and Cortese are the parents of a son named Jack (b.
-1990).
-She was engaged to producer Alan Barnette from 1997 to 2006.[16]
+Delaney and Cortese had a son named Jack who was born in 1990.
+She was engaged to producer Alan Barnette from 1997 to 2006.
+She has a dog named Penny (a Dachshund) and Sydney (a half Corgi mix).

 Year | Title | Role | Notes |